Published on December 22nd, 2017 | by Marc Madison0

 Mordetzky continued, “I grabbed her, scooped her out, and pulled her away from the whole scene, and got a couple licks in on the asshole who did it.
 Thank God my mom’s alive.
 I didn’t set out to be a hero, but I appreciate everybody giving me such positive feedback from that, and just all of it.
 Being on Good Morning America the day after that was pretty cool.
 Bottom-line, I made sure she came out of there alive.”

 Mordetzky is still asked about this to this day, as the fear of losing his mother caused a rush of adrenaline that enabled him to do something he would not have thought he could do.
 This wasn’t a stranger he had come into contact with or even a close friend that he came to the aid of.
 It was a son doing all he could to ensure that his mother came out of this situation alive.
-By his own admission, while he didn’t set out to be a hero, what he did was overcome adversity to ensure that his mother would live.
+By his own admission, while he didn’t set out to be a wrestling hero, what he did was overcome adversity to ensure that his mother would live.
 While the headlines read that a wrestler saved his mother by lifting a reported 10-foot tree from its roots, making it seems like a feat by Superman, it was simply a son risking injury to himself to ensure his mother’s life wasn’t in jeopardy.

-In looking at stories told of wrestlers that risked their own personal safety to ensure the lives of others weren’t lost, there is another one that comes to mind, of someone that lived with second-degree burns to 40% of his body after coming to the aid of children.
+In looking at stories told of wrestling heroes that risked their own personal safety to ensure the lives of others weren’t lost, there is another one that comes to mind, of someone that lived with second-degree burns to 40% of his body after coming to the aid of children.
 In the Summer of 2000, Bam Bam Bigelow rescued three children from a brush fire near his home in Florida.

 “It was the best move I ever did.” – Bam Bam Bigelow